TD-Dan/Sunwai/mo lisu (extended set)/HIKO.md

 ## Proverbs

-Proverb:: *Hiko lono hi.* = "Birds remember the sky/heights."
+Proverb:: *Hiko luno hi.* = "Birds remember the sky/heights."

 Proverb:: *Ta hiko o kulumia oum.* = "To fly (like a bird) is to see everything."